1908 NSWRFL season: Final

 Both teams were weakened by the absence of players selected to travel to England on the first Kangaroo tour.
+The match had been postponed a week to avoid a clash with a major rugby union representative game.

 The following is a report from The Sydney Morning Herald newspaper on the final between South Sydney and Eastern Suburbs.

 "The final match to determine the premiership in the first grade of the Rugby League was played on the Agricultural Society's Ground on Saturday in perfect weather.
 The match was shorn of much interest on account of prominent members of both teams being absent, on their way to England.
 In accordance with the League rules, one-third of the profits of the match will be devoted to charity.
 The game, which was brilliant, and at times rather rough, resulted in a victory for South Sydney by 14 points to 12.
 The winners deserved their victory.

 South Sydney lost the toss, and kicked off from the southern end, an easterly wind blowing across the ground, and the sun shining strongly against them.
 Play hummed from the beginning.
 South Sydney having the better of matters, the forwards putting in splendid work.
 Getting the ball from the scrum repeatedly, South Sydney's backs executed several brilliant bursts, but the tackling of their opponents was very safe.
 However, they broke through once, Conlin making a beautiful feinting run, and then passing to Senior, on the wing, the latter scoring a pretty try.

-Immediately afterwards Herb Brackenrigg kicked a penalty goal for Eastern Suburbs.
+Immediately afterwards Herb Brackenreg kicked a penalty goal for Eastern Suburbs.
 South Sydney now attacked strongly, and appeared likely to score, but Horrie Miller, intercepting a yard or so from his own line, raced the whole length of the ground and scored a beautiful try behind the posts.
-Brackenrigg converted, making the scores 7 points to 3 in favour of Eastern Suburbs.
+Brackenreg converted, making the scores seven points to three in favour of Eastern Suburbs.